 Moving your organization to a Strategic Demand Marketing state takes time and effort.
 Be patient but continue to drive for results.
 There are successes you will achieve along the way, but true demand process maturity does not happen overnight.
-Take a phased approach to transformation and chart discrete goals along the way and celebrate every success.
+Take a phased approach to transformation and chart discrete goals along the way so that you can celebrate every success.

 12. It Takes Leadership and Support Across the Organization

 Change is hard, and people will resist—your buyers, marketing personnel and sales team need your support and leadership in order to make Strategic Demand Marketing pay off.

 Most B2B Enterprises have trouble shifting from a tactical approach to a strategic one.
-A clear, defined Demand Marketing strategy is what changes Marketing from a cost center to a revenue center.
-We hope these 12 things the CEO and CFO need to know about Demand Marketing help drive strategy and change management.
-Learn more about how ANNUITAS can help you Transform Demand Marketing.
+A clear, defined Demand Marketing strategy is what changes marketing from a cost center to a growth driver.
+We hope that the CEO’s Guide to Strategic Demand Marketing will help you get there.
+Learn more about how ANNUITAS can help you transform Demand Marketing.
 Let’s Connect.